SASSA Appeal Process – How To Appeal for SRD?

 Uif_registered: During the reconsidered period, the applicant received UIF payments, indicating they can access other financial aid.

-Alternative_income_source_identified: There is evidence that the grant applicant has an alternative source of income that exceeds the grant’s eligibility requirements since a balance of R624 or more was deposited into his or her bank account during the reconsideration period.
+Alternative_income_source_identified: There is evidence that the grant applicant has an alternative source of income that exceeds the grant’s eligibility requirements since a balance of R624 or more was deposited into their bank account during the reconsideration period.

 Gov_payrol_registered: During the reconsideration period, the applicant worked for a government institution, which means they had an income and a job.

-age_outside_range(>60): Due to age restrictions, the applicant is no longer eligible because he or she is past 60 years old during the reconsidered period.
+age_outside_range(>60): Due to age restrictions, the applicant is no longer eligible because they are past 60 years old during the reconsidered period.

 Identity_verification_failed: According to the Department of Home Affairs, your application’s personal information does not match the record maintained by the department.
 You have an identity mismatch.